 Microsoft Defender for Endpoint provides comprehensive endpoint protection, detection, and response capabilities to help prevent ransomware.
 In the event of a breach, Microsoft Defender for Endpoint alerts security operations teams about suspicious activities and automatically attempts to resolve the problem.
 This includes alerts for suspicious PowerShell commands, connecting to a TOR website, launching self-replicated copies, and deletion of volume shadow copies.
 Try Microsoft Defender for Endpoint free of charge.

 Windows Hello for Business replaces passwords with strong two-factor authentication on your devices.
 This authentication consists of a new type of user credential that is tied to a device and uses a biometric or PIN.
 It lets user authenticate to an Active Directory or Azure Active Directory account.

 - Microsoft Security Essentials provides real-time protection for your home or small business device that guards against viruses, spyware, and other malicious software.

 What to do with a malware infection

-Microsoft Defender ATP antivirus capabilities help reduce the chances of infection and will automatically remove threats that it detects.
+Microsoft Defender for Endpoint antivirus capabilities help reduce the chances of infection and will automatically remove threats that it detects.

 In case threat removal is unsuccessful, read about troubleshooting malware detection and removal problems.